morpc/morpc-qcew-standardize/README.md

 ## Processes

-The outputs are produced by a series of two processes which are meant to be executed in sequence:
+The outputs are produced by a process which complies and transforms the data:

   1. A fully-automated process implemented as a Jupyter notebook (`./assets/01-standardize_qcew_data.ipynb`) uses the raw data from inputted by the user from BLS QCEW and produces annual and quarterly standardized long-form tables (`./assets/output_data/qcew_quarterly_long.csv`, `./assets/output_data/qcew_annual_long.csv`) described above, plus standardized wide-form tables (`./assets/output_data/qcew_quarterly_wide.csv`, `./assets/output_data/qcew_annual_wide.csv`).

 ## Inputs

-The processes require inputted '.csv' files from the user.
+The process requires inputted BLS QCEW '.csv' files from the user.
+These files can either be obtained manualy at [QCEW website](https://www.bls.gov/cew/about-data/data-availability.htm) or automatically through API calls.
+The latter is used in [morpc-qcew-fetch](https://github.com/morpc/morpc-qcew-fetch) to automate the retrivial of QCEW files based on user-specified parameters.

   1. Files must come from BLS QCEW and placed in input data directory (`./assets/input_data/`)